jeffreycwitt/hn202/docs/class-10.md

 And...

-> "The characteristic accusation which the eleventh-century reformers levelled against their opponents in the Church was that the latter lived *more laicorum*, ‘in the manner of laymen’."
+> "The characteristic accusation which the eleventh-century reformers levelled against their opponents in the Church was that the latter lived *more laicorum*, 'in the manner of laymen'."
 (Robinson, *Authority and Resistance*, p.
 3)

 Monks trained at Cluny had a different attitude about the relationship between church and state.
 Of foremost importance was the idea that the church should be under its own jurisdiction, removed from the jurisdiction of secular rulers.

-The most well-known reforming pope was Gregory VII, a former monk, who is responsible for demanding “clerical celibacy,” a clerical expectation that we take for granted today but was in no way a universal expectation before the 11th century.

-Gregory VII is also responsible for what has come to be known as the "Investiture Controversy": the key controversy with which the introduction to our reader (TFC) begins.
+The most well-known reforming pope was Gregory VII, a former monk.
+Gregory VII is responsible for what has come to be known as the "Investiture Controversy": the key controversy with which the introduction to our reader (TFC) begins.

 Robinson explains: